Call of Duty: Vanguard won’t eat up as much hard drive space as previous games

 - PS5 vs Xbox Series X: which next-gen console should you buy?

 Since making this announcement, Activision has confirmed the estimated file sizes and disk space needed to play the game on various consoles.
-As promised the numbers are notably reduced when compared to Call of Duty: Black Ops Cold War's launch in November last year and fall into that 30% to 50% reduction window.
+As promised the numbers are notably reduced when compared to Call of Duty: Black Ops Cold War's launch in November last year and fall into that 30% to 50% reduction window, though PlayStation consoles require significantly more disk space than Xbox.

 In the post, Activision also notes that players can "choose to manage storage space and reduce the game’s overall file size during or after the pre-load".
 Information for PC is marked as "coming soon".